 The quality of educators as learning agents in the education unit and professional teachers are expected to improve the quality of learning and the quality of education in Indonesia sustainably.
-President Joko Widodo's directive regarding "Acceleration of Development of Superior Human Resources 2020-2024" is "Improve the pyramid of workforce qualifications so that they become trained, skilled workers so that all of them are absorbed into industries."
-Therefore, teachers' roles in education are embodied in the Law of the Republic of Indonesia Number 14 of 2005 concerning Teachers and Lecturers.
+President Joko Widodo's directive regarding "Acceleration of Development of Superior Human Resources 2020-2024" is "Improve the pyramid of workforce qualifications so that they bec 11 e trained, skilled workers so that all of them are absorbed into industries."
+Therefore, teachers' roles in education are embodied in the Law of the Republic of Indonesia Number 14 of 2005 con 11 ning Teachers and Lecturers.
 It mandates the guidance and development of the teaching profession as an actualization of the teaching profession.
 One of the government's programs is to organize a Continuous Professional Development (PKB) program.

-The Continuing Professional Development Program is an effort to improve the professionalism of teachers so that they have competence by laws and regulations as well as the development of science, technology, and art (Direktorat Jendral Peningkatan Mutu Pendidik dan Tenaga Kependidikan, 2016).
-Continuing Professionalism consists of three things, namely: 1) Self Development (consisting of functional training and collective teacher activities); 2) Scientific Publications (presentations at scientific forums, scientific publications on research results or scientific ideas in the field of formal education, and publications of textbooks, enrichment books, and teacher guidelines), and 3) Innovative works (finding appropriate technology, discovering/creating works of art, making/modifying lesson/display/practicum tools, and following the development of the preparation of standards, guidelines, questions and the like) (Fajarwati et al., 2020).
-According to Lembaga Pengembangan dan Pemberdayaan Kepala Sekolah (2017), sustainable professional development is a process and activity designed to improve the knowledge, skills, and professional attitudes of teachers, which is carried out This is an open access article under the CC-BY-SA license.

-Sintha Wahjusaputri, Suryadi Syarif, Sri Palupi Handayani, Ernawati, Tashia Indah Nastiti in stages, stages, and continues to improve education management and quality.
-The role of the teacher is very high on the success of education, so the coaching and development of teacher professionalism are essential.
+The Continuing Professional Development Program is an effort temporary to the professionalism of teachers so that the have competence by laws and regulations as well as the development of science, technology, and art (Direktorat Jendral Peningkatan Mu25 Pendidik dan Tenaga Kependidikan, 2016).
+Continuing Professionalism consists of three things, namely: 1) Self Development (consisting of functional training 12 nd collective teacher activities); 2) Scientific Publications (presentations at scientific forums, scientific publications on research results or scientific ideas in the field of formal education, and publications of textbooks, enrichment books, and teacher guidelines), and 3) Innovative works (finding appropriate technology, discovering/creating works of art, making/modifying lesson/display/practicum tools, and following the development of the preparation of standards, guidelines, questions and the like) (Fajarwati et al., 2020).
+According to Lembaga Pengembangan dan Pemberda and Kepala Sekolah (2017), sustainable professional development is a process and activity designed to improve the knowledge, skills, and professional attitudes of teachers, which is carried out in stages, stages, and continues to improve education management and quality.
+The role of the teacher is very high 15 he success of education, so the coaching and development of teacher professionalism are essential.
 Based on data from the Ministry of Education and Culture through the UKG Online 2012 Results, the average UKG score is 44.55.
 The highest value reached 91.12, and the lowest was 0".
 This result is not much different from the initial competency test (UKA) average of 42.
 The average UKG score of elementary school class teachers is 40.87.
 The UKG Online results show that professional coaching and development are needed to increase teacher competence.
 Efforts to foster competence are provided through education and training.
 Besides that, coaching and competency development can also be carried out through Teaching Clinics.
 The fact is that there are still a few teachers of SD Islam Muhammadiyah 28 Jakarta who participates in professional development activities through education and training.
-There are still many SD Islam Muhammadiyah 28 Jakarta teachers who do not get the opportunity to develop themselves.
+There are still many SD Islam Muhammadiyah 28 Jakarta teachers who do not get the opportunity to develop them; 25 es.
 Competence development is not only about pedagogic and professional competence but also needs to be developed for a teacher's personality and social competence (Pollard, 2010).
 All teachers must feel potential development regardless of educational qualifications, subjects, and levels of education.
 If the potential developed is utilized as well as possible, then a competent professional teacher will be created.
 The problem is developing a teacher's potential to become a professional person.
 Teachers must have self-management to control their behaviour to become professional people.
 Kemendikbud (2012) explains that self-control is not involved when immediate and actual external events set the opportunity to strengthen the controlling response.